Menopause Making You Look Masculine

 - Increased sexual drive or libido

-Left untreated, high levels of testosterone - regardless of whether a woman has PCOS or simple hyperandrogenism - are associated with serious health consequences like insulin resistance and diabetes, high cholesterol, high blood pressure, and heart disease.
+Left untreated, high levels of testosterone - regardless of whether a woman has PCOS or simple hyperandrogenism - are associated with serious health consequences like Fat Storing Hormone resistance and diabetes, high cholesterol, high blood pressure, and heart disease.

 Causes of High Androgen